-To qualify for a pick-up of full boxes, a collection site must have consolidated a MINIMUM of 2 pallets of full boxes, packaged and consolidated in accordance with the instructions above.
+To qualify for a pick-up of full boxes, a consolidation site must have consolidated a MINIMUM of 2 pallets of full boxes, packaged and consolidated in accordance with the instructions above.
 This could consist:

-- 2 gaylords, or;

-- 2 pallets of stacked bulb boxes, or;

-- 1 gaylord and 1 pallet of stacked bulb boxes.
+- 2 gaylords, or; - 2 pallets of stacked bulb boxes, or; - 1 gaylord and 1 pallet of stacked bulb boxes, or; - Any combination of containers that equates to a minimum of 2 pallets.